johnbntn/Compiler-in-C/Docs/Lexer_Docs.md

 ## Usage

 To use the scanner:
-1. Fork and clone this repository into a your personal computer
+1. Fork and clone this repository onto your personal computer
-2. Type `make` into your terminal
+2. Type `make` into your terminal at correct location
-3. typer `scanner /PathToFile/File`
+3. type `scanner /PathToFile/File`

 Testing:
 - Execute `make test`